 Once you have completed Small Claims paperwork, you need to file it with the appropriate court clerk.
 There are four ways to file in Small Claims Court; In person, by mail, by fax, or eFiling (currently not available).
 Click here to learn where to file your case.

 What are my options for filing court papers?

-There are four ways to file court papers at the correct courthouse:
+There are currently only 3 options to file court papers at the correct courthouse:

 - In person